Mike-MK/OpenSecrets/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+## How to Run

+Import legislator.sql to your local database named javatest.
+Add jdbc and org.json jar files to your projects' lib folder.

 ## Folder Structure

 The workspace contains two folders by default, where: